rdwatters/hugo-starter/assets/README.md

 ### JavaScript (`js/`)

-The Gulp build concatenates, minifies, and uglifies JavaScript files for critical render path [critical render path (CRP)](https://developers.google.com/web/fundamentals/performance/critical-rendering-path/?hl=en).
+The Gulp build concatenates, minifies, and uglifies JavaScript files to improve [critical render path (CRP)](https://developers.google.com/web/fundamentals/performance/critical-rendering-path/?hl=en).

 * All scripts in `modules/` are concatenated into a single file (`./static/js/main.min.js`.
 Any module can be deleted or commented out if you don't need it in your site.
-There are 4 modules included in the starter kit:
+There are 5 modules included in the starter kit:
     * [fluidvids.js](https://github.com/toddmotto/fluidvids).
 FluidVids makes YouTube and Vimeo videos responsive when an iFrame is included in a Markdown file in `content/`.
 This precludes use of [Hugo shortcodes](http://gohugo.io/extras/shortcodes/), which might make porting other SSG-based `.md` files more difficult.
     * [class-list.js](https://github.com/eligrey/classList.js/).
 Class toggling is one of the common uses of jQuery. `class-list.js` allows you to use syntax otherwise unsupported in <= IE9 (eg, `element.classList.add('theclass')`, `element.classList.toggle('theclass')`, and `element.classList.add('theclass')` so that you might skip adding all of jQuery for this singular feature.
 For more examples of ES5 workaround for common jQuery features, visit <http://youmightnotneedjquery.com/>
-    * `target-blank-external-links`.
+    * `target-blank-external-links.js`.
 Adds `target="_blank"` to all anchors for print documents (pdf, Word, Excel) and external websites.
 See file comments for further explanation.
-    * `blockquote-styling-based-on-hyphen-position`.
+    * `blockquote-styling-based-on-hyphen-position.js`.
 This script extends Markdown's blockquote to include additional `<cite>` tags and classes for improved semantics and styling.
 See file comments for further explanation.
     * `es2015-string-methods.js`.
 Adds ES2015 string methods(`str.endsWith()`,`str.beginsWith()`, str.includes()) in browsers where these methods are not supported.
 See file comments for further explanation.
 * The single concatenated file of all modules is transpiled through [Babel.js](https://babeljs.io/).
-Babel allows you to create your own modules in ES2015/ES6 syntax. **NOTE:** `.babelrc` in `assets/` is required so that `npm install` includes the "ES2015" preset for transpilation.
+Babel allows you to create your own modules in ES2015/ES6 syntax. **NOTE:** `.babelrc` in `assets/` is necessary for `npm install` to include the "ES2015 preset" for transpilation.
-* The transpiled file is uglified [(gulp-uglify)](https://www.npmjs.com/package/gulp-uglify), minified [(css-nano)](https://github.com/ben-eb/gulp-cssnano), renamed to `main.min.js` and copied to `hugo-starter/static/js/`. `main.min.js` is linked as the primary global script in `hugo-start/layouts/partials/global_foot/site_scripts.html`.
+* The transpiled file is uglified [(gulp-uglify)](https://www.npmjs.com/package/gulp-uglify), minified [(css-nano)](https://github.com/ben-eb/gulp-cssnano), renamed to `main.min.js`, and copied to `hugo-starter/static/js/`. `main.min.js` is linked as the primary global script in `hugo-start/layouts/partials/global_foot/site_scripts.html`.
 * If you want to add separate scripts on a per-page basis, you can do so by creating JavaScript files directly in `static/js/alt_scripts/` and then calling out the alt script in the YAML/TOML front matter of an md content file.
 For example:
     ```
     ---